bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 Furthermore,
 the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".

-@attention All operators provided for @ref BPMN::SubProcess "subprocesses" and @ref BPMNOS::Model::SequentialAdHocSubProcess "ad-hocsubprocesses" must be instantaneous, i.e., they must not change the timestamp.
-@par
 @note @ref BPMN::SubProcess "Subprocesses" must have a unique @ref BPMN::UntypedStartEvent "blank start event".
 @par
 @note @ref BPMNOS::Model::SequentialAdHocSubProcess "Ad-hoc subprocesses" must not contain any start event and any flow node without incoming sequence flows must be a an @ref BPMN::Activity "activity".